chaos-polymtl/lethe/doc/source/examples/dem/granuheap/granuheap.rst

   support(x0, radius, n_points, height)

-In this case, the cylinder has a height of 2 cm and a radius of :math:`0.5 \ cm`.
+In this case, the cylinder has a height of :math:`2 \ cm` and a radius of :math:`0.5 \ cm`.
 The support has a height of :math:`0.5 \ cm` and has the same radius as the cylinder.
 We fix the number of points in the circumference at 50 for both the cylinder and the support.

 .. code-block:: text